Danielwbolson/CppEngine/README.md

 On Windows, you can also run from within Visual Studio:
 Add `games/<gameFolder>/` to `CppEngine->Properties->Debugging->Command Arguments`

 I recommend running with `games/sponza/` to see a demo of the popular Sponza model featuring hundreds of point light volumes and a  dynamic directional light.
+That directional light can be dynamically shifted using the `1` and `2` keys.